We have one of the largest selections of ski bindings on the web, a super knowledgeable staff and expert guides.

 Anti Friction Device (AFD)

 To reduce the likelihood of inadvertent release, bindings allow a certain amount of elastic travel for vertical and lateral movements before the skier releases.
 The elastic movement in your bindings is also designed to provide substantial shock absorption during landings or in bumps.
-Some bindings are designed to provide a greater range of elastic movement than others.
+Some bindings provide a greater range of elastic movement than others.

 Flat Skis vs. Skis with Integrated Bindings